Jakarta, Indonesia Executive Search

 Our model de-risks the investment

 In Jakarta, the cost of a wrong executive hire extends far beyond the recruitment fee.
-Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.
+Our Proof-First Search model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

 Essential reading for Jakarta hiring decisions